pacifictoy/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint create virtual accounts to receive payments

 ### HTTP Request